-The Laboratory notebook is fundamentally important to all scientists, and you will be required to maintain one for this course and it will be graded for each in-person experiment.
+The Laboratory notebook is fundamentally important to all scientists and you will be required to maintain one for this course and it will be graded for each in-person experiment.
 For more details see the section below on "Laboratory notebooks".

 You should expect a pre-laboratory quiz for each experiment since quizzes help promote preparation.
-The quizzes will be completed in Moodle and need to be completed at least 30 mins before the start of your laboratory session.
+The quizzes will be completed in Moodle and need to be completed at least 30 mins before the scheduled start time of your laboratory session.

 The quiz questions will be based on any of the information in the laboratory manual materials related to that experiment and / or the references cited in relation to the experiment to be performed that week and / or lecture materials that relate to the experimental work.
+If you are prepared, then you should be able to answer the quiz questions from what you know about the experiment in the time allowed and do well.
+If that is not happening, then you need to improve your preparation.

 If you disagree with any of the marks you have been awarded, you may appeal within TEN BUSINESS DAYS of being notified about the mark or of the items return to the class (as per the University Calendar "Reappraisal of Graded Term Work").
-Based on life experience AND academic experience, we strongly recommend that you reflect on the grade for at least 24hrs and review the feedback provided before taking any further action.
-Remember that the grade is assigned to the document as a whole which means not only does it depend on the content, but it also depends on the quality of the presentation too.
-So before you request a regrade, reread section 9 about laboratory reports AND remember to consider the "big picture" rather than individual "small items".

 In the case of laboratory work, the first step of the "appeal" process is to your home laboratory TA who should be able to explain (justify) the assigned grade to you.
 Note that your home laboratory TA can't regrade the item or change the grade for the item.
-If after talking to your home TA you still have cause for concern, then you will need to contact the laboratory coordinator.
-If you need to appeal to the laboratory coordinator, then you need to provide a detailed rationale that outlines where and for what reason an error is suspected (i.e. clearly stating the details of your concern) from your University of Calgary email (all to be completed within the 10 day business period).
-The laboratory coordinator will then review the request.
-If appropriate, then the item will be regraded by a senior TA and / or by the laboratory coordinator.
-The laboratory coordinator will then provide a response to your University of Calgary email address.
+If after talking to your home TA you still have cause for concern, then you need to contact the laboratory coordinator.
+If you need to appeal to the laboratory coordinator, you will need to provide a detailed rationale that outlines where and for what reason an error is suspected (i.e. clearly stating the details of your concern).
+This MUST come from your University of Calgary email address (all to be done within the 10 day business period).
+The laboratory coordinator will then review the request and provide a response to your University of Calgary email address.
 No such appeal will be considered after the 10 business days have elapsed.
 As per the University Calendar, "the reappraisal of term work may cause the grade to be raised, lowered or remain the same".
 For laboratory reports, since the grade is assigned to the whole report, the whole report must be considered in the regrade.

-Each TA is provided with a marking guide for each of the reports, grading is discussed regularly at the regular TA meetings, and the grading is rotated so that different TAs grade the reports.
-In terms of rotating graders, we don't do it because it is easy, we do it because it helps many facets of the grading process.
-Each of these actions helps to standardise the grading process by the end of the semester.
+Each TA is provided with a marking guide for the reports, grading is discussed weekly at the TA meetings, and the grading is rotated so that different TAs grade the reports.
+Each of these factors help to standardise the grading process.
 However, due to the large number of laboratory sections and hence TAs for these courses, the laboratory coordinator reserves the right to adjust (i.e. normalise) the marks for each section if needed.
-This is to ensure parity of marks for every student in the course, but it Is rarely required because of all the other actions that are in place.
+This is to ensure parity of marks for every student in the course.